-The free online sewing class Get Ready to Sew! is just the beginning of your sewing journey.
+The free online sewing class Starting to Sew is just the beginning of your sewing journey.

 Take a look at the following sewing projects for beginner sewists.